 There are few things more grotesque than the penchant among anti-choicers to compare a woman’s decision to terminate a pregnancy with the Holocaust or slavery.
 QUB’s Pro-life Society claims that it contacted the UK ambassador for a Holocaust remembrance organisation, who assured it that the post ‘was not disrespectful in any way to Holocaust victims or survivors’.
 I know a few Jews who would disagree.
 Undermining the specific horror of the Holocaust by relativising it to score political points against abortion is degrading, to say the least.
 In the same way, using Josiah Wedgwood’s abolitionist image of the ‘supplicant slave’ alongside a fetus in utero says something about the society’s understanding of racism.
 The organised enslavement of black people for economic gain, like the institutionalised murder of Jews under the Nazis, is clearly incomparable with abortion.
 To suggest the two are the same shows historical ignorance and a worrying lack of moral clarity.

 Most people outside the rather zealous world of pro-life societies would shake their head at such images.
 So the question remains: why did the students’ union consider these posts so dangerous as to warrant an investigation?
 There is a growing trend among students’ unions to ban, bar or restrict pro-life societies from being present or contacting students on campus.
 The idea is that anti-abortion views (or insensitive posts about the Holocaust or slavery) are too upsetting for students to come into contact with.
 QUB’s Pro-Life Society claims it is being held in limbo by the SU – despite having removed the posts – and has not been told whether the investigation has concluded.
-Emails I have seen show that the society’s members were pulled in front of the SU for a meeting to discuss ‘whether the Pro-Life Society approached the Holocaust and slave trade with due consideration’.
+The society’s members were pulled in front of the SU for a meeting to discuss ‘whether the Pro-Life Society approached the Holocaust and slave trade with due consideration’.

 In principle, a students’ union is supposed to represent students’ interests in disputes with the university.
 Today, SUs act almost exclusively as a check on student behaviour, instituting policies to limit speech, mandate sensitivity training or host awareness-raising events.
 Rather than arguing for things that students might need, like more contact time, better resources or lower fees, most students’ unions spend their time worrying about how students feel.
 It’s unclear whether the investigation has been sparked by student demand (thousands of people signed a petition to get the Pro-Life Society banned from campus in 2019) or whether this is simply the SU taking matters into its own hands.
 Either way, the suggestion is that students are unable to debate with the society or criticise its posts, and instead need the SU to police social media on their behalf.